-We believe food companies in every sector have a major role to play in the effort to build a better food system—and the potential to lead the way.
+We believe food companies in every sector have an important role in building a better food system—and the potential to lead the way.

 Compassion USA’s Food Business team works closely with food companies to foster a transition to a more compassionate, fair, and sustainable food and farming system.
 We advise companies at every stage of their journey and focus on solutions—providing scientific and technical guidance, market expertise, and collaborative problem-solving as companies set policies and implement change across their supply chains.

-In this vein, we’ve developed first-of-their-kind tools to track company progress and ensure transparency in the marketplace for consumers: EggTrack, our annual cage-free egg progress tracker and report; and ChickenTrack, a new tracker designed to help food companies meet the goals outlined in their higher welfare chicken commitments on or ahead of schedule.
+Compassion in World Farming developed first-of-their-kind tools, EggTrack and ChickenTrack, to monitor company progress against their commitments and ensure transparency in the marketplace for consumers.
+Both annual reports are designed to help food companies meet the goals outlined in their higher-welfare chicken commitments on or ahead of schedule.

 The pillars of our Food Business program are: